Have a literary Christmas!

 The poem tells of the narrator’s despair, upon hearing Christmas bells, that “hate is strong and mocks the song of peace on earth, good will to men”.
 Nonetheless, the poem concludes on a hopeful note.
 The bells ring even more loudly with their message of peace on earth.

 You can read Christmas Bells online here.
-The poem was turned into a Christmas carol, which you can listen to below:

 12. The Three Kings by Henry Wadsworth Longfellow